DZBohan/neuron_type_foundation_model/README.md

 1. Parameters

-The script uses hard-coded configuration values at the top of the file (the “Config Zone”):
+The script uses hard-coded configuration values at the top of the file:

 * DATA_PATH: Path to input .h5ad file (AnnData object with cell × gene matrix).